Teresa Arpin Ed. D

-Multi-Field Climate Scientist and University Professor
+Multi-Field Climate Scientist, IPCC Guidelines Co-Author, and University Professor

 Dr Ngonidzashe Chirinda holds a PhD in Agroecology, a Master’s degree in Agronomy and a Bachelor’s degree in Soil Science.
 Over the past 15 years, Dr Chirinda has worked on several projects in Africa, Europe, Latin America and the Caribbean, where he has acquired knowledge and accumulated experiences in different fields including climate change mitigation science, livestock science, soil science, crop science, rural development and environmental management.
 His research interests are on how to generate and evaluate management and technological options that increase agricultural productivity and enhance farmer livelihoods without harming the environment.
 Dr Chirinda is a lead author on four chapters for the 2019 Refinement to the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories.
 He is a lifelong learner who possesses key competences in networking, capacity building, fund raising, proposal evaluation, scientific research and effective communication.
 He recently joined Mohammed VI Polytechnic University as an Assistant Professor in Sustainable Tropical Agriculture.